BLKSerene/Wordless/README.md

 <span id="doc-eng-ngrams"></span>
 ### N-grams [[Back to Contents]](#doc)
-In *N-grams*, you can search for n-grams (consecutive tokens) or skip-grams (non-consecutive tokens) in different files.
+In *N-grams*, you can search for n-grams (consecutive tokens) or skip-grams (non-consecutive tokens) in different files, count and compute the raw frequency and relative frequency of each n-gram/skip-gram, and calculate the dispersion and adjusted frequency for each n-gram/skip-gram using different measures.
+You can adjust the settings for the generated data via **Generation Settings**.
 To allow skip-grams in the results, check **Generation Settings → Allow skipped tokens** and modify the settings.
-You can set constraints on the position of the search term in all n-grams via **Search Settings → Search Term Position**.
+You can also set constraints on the position of search terms in all n-grams via **Search Settings → Search Term Position**.

+It is possible to disable searching altogether and generate an exhausted list of n-grams/skip-grams by unchecking **Search Settings** for each file, but it is not recommended to do so, since the processing speed might be to slow.

-In addition, you can generate line charts or word clouds for n-grams.
+In addition, you can generate line charts or word clouds for n-grams using any statistics.
 You can modify the settings for the generated figure via **Figure Settings**.

-It is possible to disable searching altogether and generate an exhausted list of n-grams by unchecking **Search Settings** for each file, but it is not recommended to do so, since the processing speed might be to slow.

-You can filter the results by clicking **Filter Results** or search in results by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.
+Lastly, you can further filter the results as you see fit by clicking **Filter Results** or search in the results for the part that might be of interest to you by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.

 1. **Rank**:<br>
     The rank of the n-gram sorted by its frequency in the first file in descending order (by default).
 You can sort the results again by clicking the column headers.